 In sunny California grapes often ripen with high sugar content, and that means the wines can have higher alcohol than we would prefer.
 We try, not always successfully, to keep the alcohol under 14%.
 We do this by harvesting grapes at less than 24% sugar by weight (24 degrees Brix).
 Sometimes we add a little water to the crushed fruit before fermentation, especially if hot weather had dehydrated the grapes prior to harvest.
 By law, we can’t reduce the Brix below 22.5.
 In practice, adding more than about ten percent water will have a negative impact on the wine.
 To minimize any dilution, immediately after crushing, before much flavor or color has been extracted, we will drain the calculated volume of juice from the must and replace it with the water.
 If we do add water, we list it as an ingredient.
 Obviously, this is something we strive to avoid, but nature, and grape growers, don’t always cooperate with our schemes.
-We never dealcoholize the wines mechanically.
-Not that there’s anything wrong with that.
 Water addition at crush (amelioration) or mechanical dealcoholization (spinning cone or R.O. and water addition) are very widely practiced here, but seldom admitted.

 Another result of California’s warm summer weather is that grapes may be low in acid and/or high in pH.
 California winemakers commonly add tartaric acid, the primary acid naturally occurring in grapes, to raise acidity and lower pH.
 We sometimes do this, although it seems questionable to claim a wine is the expression of the vineyard when we have altered one of its most fundamental vineyard-derived characteristics.
 We reluctantly add acid if the wine would be flat-tasting or unbalanced without it.
 We don’t add just to hit a desirable “safe” pH level, so the pH of our wines still varies as a function of vineyard, variety, and vintage.
 Again, if we add acid, we say so on the label.

-We put sulfur dioxide (SO2) in most of our wines.
+We put sulfur dioxide (SO2, sulfite) in most of our wines.
 Sulfur dioxide is a widely used antimicrobial and antioxidant food preservative.
 We use moderate amounts, and the level present at bottling is shown on the label, or on the wine’s description on this website.
 Even if we don’t add any, a small amount is present, a byproduct of yeast metabolism.
 Very few people have any serious adverse reactions to the levels normally found in wine.
-Total SO2 (sulfite) in our wines is generally 80 to 120 parts per million (ppm).
+Total SO2 (sulfite) in our wines is generally 30 to 100 parts per million (ppm).
 The legal limit is 350 ppm.

 We don’t normally fine or filter our wines.
 Some feel filtration hurts a wine.
-We think that all depends, but we normally avoid it.
+We think that all depends, but we try to avoid it especially in the reds..
 Fining agents typically settle out and are not present in the bottled wine, but we’ll still tell you if we added any.
 If we use any other additives, you guessed it, we’ll list them on the label, or on this website.
 By voluntarily listing all ingredients and processes, we avoid having to explain how “natural” our wine is or isn’t.
 Quality and drinking pleasure always come before our ideology- we try to do as little as possible, but we’ll do as much as is necessary to make sure you get a good bottle of wine.
 There’s no excuse for bad wine.